 The death of an owner or executive can have devastating financial consequences.
 In addition to income, the business could lose longtime clients who refuse to work with the new leader.
 Key person insurance provides financial security when death or serious illness strikes the business owner or any other “key” individual.

 Common uses for these payouts include hiring and training new executives, paying off debts, or even paying employees amid the lack of revenue.
-It’s difficult to imagine big companies experiencing this kind of chaos after the death of their owner, but it honestly happens all the time.
+It’s difficult to imagine big companies experiencing this kind of chaos after their owner’s death, but it honestly happens all the time.
 Plenty of business owners maintain complete control of their operations until their deaths, even as they enter their golden years.

 How To Purchase Small Business Insurance:

 The average small business does not need to purchase all (or even most) of the types of insurance mentioned above.
 Again, many companies do perfectly fine without buying any packages aside from those required in their states.
 For some businesses, the need to purchase additional packages didn’t arise until they started working with people who made them think, “Wow, this guy might sue me if I screw up.”

 Your insurance broker or business lawyer will ultimately help you make this decision.
 But if you can’t envision any of the previous misfortunes happening to you, you’re probably right.

 Earlier, we mentioned that countless businesses don’t even consider additional insurance solely because of the notoriously complicated process of finding the right plan.
 So, let’s explain what that process looks like.
 You might have to go through the initial stages to ascertain what you need or don’t need.